News

 Δ

-The FX market is the most fundamental financial markets, essential for the management of foreign currency risk exposures resulting from cross-border trade.
+The FX market is one of the most fundamental financial markets, essential for the management of foreign currency risk exposures resulting from cross-border trade.
 Access to up-to-the-minute FX market data is critical to the profitability and risk management for global financial institutions and corporations.
-Furthermore, hedging future FX transactions requires a liquid forward FX market.

 With data coming from Tradition’s market-leading brokerage desks in 30 countries, you will have unparalleled access to the world’s foreign exchange markets.
 In addition, we offer our customers deep local markets expertise from desks in China, Singapore, Indonesia, India, Australia/New Zealand, Chile, Colombia, Israel and South Africa.